junhanamaki/w_flow/README.md

 is found.
 In this case we want to inform the admin that something went wrong, so instead of allowing the flow to be interrupted right away, we return false in the failure handler to cancel failure.
 After that, the second execute chain will be executed, because @no_user_found is set to true.
-This execution chain will invoke the method compose_email, SendMessageToAdmin, and than call proc that reraises failure.
+This execution chain will invoke the method compose_email, SendMessageToAdmin, and call proc that reraises failure.

 This is some of the features of WFlow, please check [wiki](https://github.com/junhanamaki/w_flow/wiki) for more details.